 - No Calculator, 25 minutes + 20 questions

 If a student has test accommodations that are approved by the CollegeBoard, they may be seated away from distractions or in a room with fewer testers; some students are allowed use of a basic 4-function calculator on the "No Calculator Math" section.
 Students with approved "time-and-a-half" will receive +50% on the applicable test sections, up to the entire test; if a student has +50% on all sections, they will be taking the SAT for 5 hours total.

 Note there is no longer an SAT essay section!
 The SAT will be delivered digitally starting in 2024.

 Why is the SAT important?

 As of May 2021, Washington public universities no longer require SAT or ACT scores for admissions, scholarship eligibility, or course placement.
 Note that private higher education institutions and those outside Washington state may have different application requirements or considerations for admissions.

 In Everett Public Schools, qualifying SAT scores (410+ in Reading, 430+ in Math) may also be used to:

-- Demonstrate competency-based credit recovery for a previously failed English or Math course.
+- Recover up to 1.0 high school credit of a previously failed English or Math course

-Please direct questions about the PSAT/SAT to the following:
+Please direct questions about the SAT as follows: